What Is an Edge Server and How Does it Work?

 Edge Server Use Cases

-An edge server is a good choice for most use cases that require fast real-time data processing.
-These devices are also an excellent fit for use cases in which you cannot deploy standard, bulky servers.
+An edge server is a good choice for most use cases that require fast, real-time data processing.
+These devices are also an excellent fit for use cases where deploying standard, bulky servers is not feasible.
 Here are some examples of how companies put edge servers to use:

 • Servers within IoT sensors on industrial equipment.